SrinivasanTarget/ContractTestingBoilerplate/README.md

 Contract Testing Boilerplate has two microservices developed using Spring Boot in a maven multi-module project.

+## What is Contract Testing?
+An integration contract test is a test at the boundary of an external service verifying that it meets the contract expected by a consuming service.

   - Date Provider MicroService - /provider/validDate - Validates whether given date is a valid date or not
   - Age Consumer MicroService - /age-calculate - Returns age of a person based on given date